maevadevs/Go-Developer-Advanced/03-Composite-Types/readme.md

 - *Some restrictions apply to the type of keys*
   - Can be any *comparable* types
 - **We can use `make()` to build a map**
+  - Similar result to using a Map Literal
   - Allows to specify a default size
   - Will have a length of `0`
   - Can grow past the initially-specified size